Ryu Goto: Career

 Goto performed at the World Trade Center site during the official September 11 commemoration ceremony in 2003 and at the peace memorial concerts in Hiroshima and Nagasaki in 2005.
 In 2005, Universal Music signed Goto to its Deutsche Grammophon label.
 In 2009, Goto played with the Ditto Ensemble in Korea, and was scheduled to appear with them in the summer of 2010 in Japan.
 In 2010, he made his Carnegie Hall debut.
 In 2014, he appeared to represent Japan at the Festival Internacional Cervantino in Mexico.

 Goto graduated from Harvard University with a BA in Physics in 2011.
 He regularly played with the Bach Society Orchestra.

+He has practiced Shotokan-ryu karate since the age of seven and holds a third-degree black belt certified by the Japan Karate Association.
+During the COVID-19 pandemic, he stepped away from his career as a violinist and became active as a karateka, while also running the Japanese American Budokan karate dojo.
+In a 2026 interview, he said that the possibility of returning to his career as a violinist was "zero" and described his current path as "an adventure to find myself again."

 Playing style

 Goto has been influenced by electric guitarists such as Jimi Hendrix, and sometimes uses an aggressive playing style described as "ferocious" or "fiery."

 Instrument

 Goto plays the 1722 Stradivarius "Jupiter, ex-Goding" violin on loan to him from Nippon Music Foundation since December 2013.
 Formerly, Midori also played it.